 Faculty and Staff Resources for Students with Disabilities

-To ensure an equal opportunity to participate under Section 504 of the Rehabilitation Act and Americans with Disabilities Act (ADA), qualified students must be provided access to the programs and services offered by UNCSA.
+To ensure an equal opportunity to participate under Section 504 of the Rehabilitation Act and Americans with Disabilities Act (ADA), all qualified students who are enrolled must be provided access to the programs and services offered by UNCSA.

-- Creating Accessible Programs & Events
+Creating Accessible Programs and Events